feathersui/feathersui-website/learn/as3-starling/cookbook/item-renderer-touch-states.md

 ---
-title: How to support multiple touch states in a custom item renderer (Starling version)
+title: How to support multiple touch states in a custom item renderer (AS3/Starling version)
 layout: "docs.html"
 ---